top of page

 I am a big fan of convertibles, especially the BMW Z3 roadster.
 I have owned this 2.3 exactly a year as I write this on September 2nd.
 I picked it up for a very good deal, the seller thought it was a 4 cylinder and it ran like it due to a faulty intake cam position sensor.
 I fixed that issue the day after I bought it and a few other small things, fell back in love with the Z3 and quickly bought a 3.0i Z3 automatic and then a 2.8 Z3 manual

-Somewhat ironically, once I had the other more powerful Z3's I really had no reason to drive this automatic 2.5L (despite the 2.3 badge, it has a 2.5L M52TU).
-So I ended up letting a friend drive it for awhile, then the A/C died on it one day and so I took it back and it bounced between my shop and my house for awhile as I decided what to do with it.
-I tried to sell the car - wasn't asking much but only seemed to find tire kickers (this was also at the start of the whole pandemic thing).
 I was parting out an N62 powered X5 at the time and realized those DME's were the same plugs and so I dug into some wiring diagrams.
 The X5 and Z3 wiring is surprisingly similar so I did some more research.
 Some people have been retrofitting N62 oil pans (and pumps) onto M62/S62 engines to fit them onto E36 front subframes - and the Z3 uses an E36 front subframe.
-I assumed the 6 speed transmission would be rather hard to find but a friend sent me a link to an E60 N62 with 6 speed attached for $1400 shipped.
+I had mentioned this potential swap in passing to some friends though I assumed the 6 speed transmission would be rather hard to find.
+A few days later though a friend sent me a link to an E60 N62 with 6 speed attached for $1400 shipped.
 I messaged the seller a few questions and pulled the trigger.
 While these transmissions can be found cheaper separately, it was nice to have the flywheel included as those get very pricey on their own.
-The N62 and 6 speed the day I received it
+Fast forward about 10 days and here is the N62 and 6 speed the day I received it

 Small note - while it is commonly believed among enthusiasts that N62's did not have dipsticks, only the N62's destined for the E65 didn't get dipsticks.
 Most N62's, E60/E63/X5 variants - did receive dipsticks